 Status & Expected Family Contribution

-Students will be notified of their CRRSAA emergency relief grant to their poets.whittier.edu address.
+Students will be notified of their CRRSAA emergency relief grant by email to their poets.whittier.edu address.
 Students will be required to complete the HEERF II Response Form embedded in the email to accept the funds and choose the delivery method.
 Students will be given the option to apply their grant to any outstanding tuition balance.